-From 2009 he published many scholarly works (articles) and translations – over 100 titles/entries in its entirety – in the field of cultural and ecclesiastical history, philosophy, ecumenical theology, ecclesiology, and history of literature.
+From 2009 Malmenvall published over one hundred scientific works (articles, book chapters, etc.) and translations in the field of cultural and ecclesiastical history, philosophy, ecumenical theology, ecclesiology, and history of literature.
 His main research interest is history and theological thought of the East Christendom and Catholic-East Orthodox relations.
 He is the author of the scientific monograph Culture of Kievan Rus’ and Christian Historical Consciousness

-, and the first Slovene edition (2019) of other most important East Slavic texts from the eleventh century, published at the Department of Slavic Studies, Faculty of Arts, University of Ljubljana.
-He is editor-in-chief of the journal Res novae
+, and the first Slovene edition (2019) of other representative East Slavic texts from the eleventh century (both editions were published by the Department of Slavic Studies at the Faculty of Arts).
+He is the editor-in-chief of the journal Res novae

 (1937) written by the Russian East Orthodox theologian and historian Georges Florovsky.
 He was a co-translator preparing the first Slovene edition of the Selected Philosophical Works of Vladimir Solovyov